-Medicinal mushrooms are quickly overtaking the modern wellness markets, but the massive variety can be overwhelming.
+Medicinal mushroom products, like mushroom coffees, are quickly overtaking the modern wellness markets, but the massive variety can be overwhelming.
 Maitake mushrooms are one of the most popular, but what is Maitake?
 How is it used?
 And what benefits can it bring to your daily wellness routine?

 The Maitake mushroom (Grifola frondrosa) has made a name for itself as a powerful medicinal mushroom that functions as an adaptogen.
 That means it may "adapt" to the body's needs in order to resolve imbalances that cause various mental and physical challenges.